jammastergirish/BuildAnLLM/README.md

 This repository contains a complete, educational implementation of a transformer-based autoregressive, decoder-only language model.

-It offers two learning objectives:
+It offers three learning objectives:

 - **Pre-train an LLM from scratch** using a simple, intuitive interface.
+- **Fine-tune a pre-trained model** on prompt/response pairs using supervised fine-tuning (SFT).
 - **Explore the codebase** to understand the modularized building blocks of transformer models, with multiple implementation variants for each component.

 I built this project as I wanted to properly understand LLMs.
 To do this, I had to write code myself rather than just watch videos and read books and lecture notes ([links below](#resources)).
 I'm incredibly grateful to all those from whom I learned and borrowed ideas.
 I hope others find it helpful too!

 _(This repository is a work in progress.
 Comments, corrections, and pull requests are very welcome.
 Currently, it serves a decoder-only architecture (like GPT, LLaMA, OLMo) and does not include encoder-only models (like BERT), encoder-decoder models (like T5), or Mixture of Experts architectures (like DeepSeek-V2).
-It also does not yet go past the pre-training stage.)_
+It includes pre-training and supervised fine-tuning (SFT), but not yet RLHF or other advanced fine-tuning techniques.)_

 ## What You'll Learn